 Maritime (29 CFR 1915)

 Construction Industry (29 CFR 1926)

 - National Emphasis Program – Crystalline Silica.
-OSHA Directive CPL 03-00-007, (2008, January 24).
+OSHA Directive CPL 03-00-007, (January 24, 2008).
 Includes an updated list of industries commonly known to have overexposures to silica; detailed information on potential hazards linked to silica and about current research regarding silica exposure hazards; guidance on calculating the Permissible Exposure Limits (PELs) for dust containing respirable crystalline silica in the construction and maritime industries; and guidance on conducting silica-related inspections.